AndrewJBateman/ionic-angular-todo-app/README.md

 # Ionic Todo App

-Project created in Ionic 4 and using firebase to store todo data.
-All CRUD operaqtions possible from a user interface.
+App created using the [Ionic 4 framework](https://ionicframework.com/docs), using a firebase cloud database to store to-do data.
+All CRUD operaations can be carried out using the Ionic UI.

 ## Table of contents